Gardens, (Green) Squares, and Parks in Paris

 Hôtel de Sens Garden

-The Hôtel de Sens Garden, located in the historic mansion built in 1519, shows the skill of French gardens in a formal garden setting.
+The Hôtel de Sens Garden, located in the historic mansion built in 1519, showcases the skill of French gardening in a formal setting.
 The Hôtel de Sens' Gothic and Renaissance architectural elements, like gables, corbelled turrets, and dormer windows, contribute to its well-preserved medieval beauty.

-Following its acquisition by the City of Paris in 1916, repairs altered its architecture while keeping its relevance as a witness to Middle Ages aristocratic houses.
+Following its acquisition by the City of Paris in 1916, repairs altered its architecture while preserving its role as a witness to the architecture of Middle Ages aristocratic houses.

-Since 1962, it has housed the Forney Library, which is known for its emphasis on ornamental arts and crafts as well as its exhibitions.
+Since 1962, it has housed the Forney Library, known for its emphasis on ornamental arts and crafts and its exhibitions.
 The park features finely manicured boxwood hedges, geometric flowerbeds, and cone-yew trees gracing its corners, forming an enclosed square that surrounds the Hôtel de Sens.

 Address: 7 Rue des Nonnains d'Hyères